clementlefevre/clementlefevre.github.io/_posts/2017-05-13-trollscopy.md

 </figure>

-Astonishingly, the top 10 commentators in term of quantity and "quality"(if we considere the number of likes a reasonable mertrics) are pro-Kremlin !
+Astonishingly, the top 10 commentators in term of quantity and "quality"(if we considere the number of likes a reasonable metrics) are pro-Kremlin !

 Now, taking the top commentators, how do their activity look like :